Misty Blue Farm Blog

 4. Some ingredients may not be bad for you necessarily, but they might be bad for the environment.
 This would include silicone-based ingredients such as dimethicone or cyclomethicone, which get rinsed off and end up getting washed into rivers, lakes and our groundwater.
 Petroleum-based products such as mineral oil and petroleum jelly are byproducts of the refining industry, and as such are not good for the environment.
 They are considered cheap fillers and should never appear in any luxury skin care formulation.

-5. Avoid micas.
-Yes, they are naturally-derived, but mica is mined by children in some of the poorest regions of the world, and no one knows what the long-term health effects of this mining has on those children, so it is best to avoid micas entirely.
+5. Avoid micas unless they are ethically produced.
+Yes, they are naturally-derived, but mica is mined by children in some of the poorest regions of the world, and no one knows what the long-term health effects of this mining has on those children, so it is best to avoid micas entirely unless you can be assured of their source.
 And since mica is heavily processed to get it into a state in which it can be used in skincare products, it really does not resemble the naturally-occurring mineral it once was by the time it gets into your makeup and skin care.

 6. Avoid palm oil or palm kernel oil unless it is organic and responsibly sourced.
 The world's demand for palm oil has created an ecological disaster in places such as the islands of Indonesia.
 Yes, palm oil is a wonderful natural skin care ingredient, but the environmental costs of harvesting it are too great to bear.
 If a product contains palm oil, make sure it is sourced from West Africa, where it is sustainably grown.